applewoodsmokedham/metagraph/memory-bank/techContext.md

 ### Alkanes Smart Contract Integration

 Alkanes is a metaprotocol for smart contracts on Bitcoin:
-- Trace method for examining contract execution
+- Trace method for examining contract execution (updated implementation)
 - Simulate method for previewing outcomes
 - Methods for querying contract state